codeseveneleven/mastodon-feed/README.md

 ## Changelog

+### 1.0.3
+* Bugfix issue #2 - Extension is not compatible with PHP 7.4.* like the composer.json says
+* Feature - Add toots limit in plugin settings
+* Merge pull request #4 from froemken/addPhp74Compatibility
+* Merge pull request #8 from froemken/updateGithubCheckout
+* Merge pull request #7 from froemken/addDescriptionToFlexForm
+* Merge pull request #6 from froemken/addLicenseFile
+* Merge pull request #5 from froemken/removeUnneededPluginFields
+* Merge pull request #3 from froemken/addEntryNewContentElementWizard

 ### 1.0.2
 * Bugfix issue #1 - enable support for multiple instances of the plugin in one page